thunderbird/webext-docs/messages.rst

          :name: [``recipients``]
          :type: (string)

          Returns only messages whose recipients match all specified addresses.
-The search value is a semicolon separated list of email addresses, names or combinations (e.g.: ``Name <user@domain.org>``).
+The search value is a semicolon separated list of email addresses, names or combinations (e.g.: :value:`Name <user@domain.org>`).
 For a match, all specified addresses must equal a recipient's address completely and all specified names must match a recipient's name partially.
 All matches are done case-insensitive.

       .. api-member::